slowburn-dev/DataConfig/Misc/Docs/Source/Design.md

 - Deliver as a quality C++ source library.

-  DataConfig should shipped with no UI nor tooling code.
+  DataConfig should ship with no UI nor tooling code.
 Users are expected to integrate only `DataConfigCore` as a source module.
 We're intentionally limiting the scope of DataConfig to be a "C++ Library".
 Our users should be proficient UE4 C++ programmers.

   - DataConfig should ship with good test and documentation coverage.
   - DataConfig follows idiomatic UE4 C++ conventions and has no external dependency.
   - `DataConfigCore` only depends on `Core` and `CoreUObject` and can be used in standalone `Program` targets.
   - DataConfig API are `UObject` free and stack friendly.
   - Built-in features serve as examples and sensible defaults.
 Users are expected to write on their own `Reader/Writer/Handlers`.

-- Favor idiomatic and user friendly over runtime performance.
+- Favor idiomatic, user friendly, small code size over runtime performance.

   We expect users to use DataConfig in a offline, editor only scenario.
 In this use case we favor some other aspects over runtime performance:

     - Follow [UE4 coding conventions][2] and keep core dependency to only `Core` and `CoreUObject`.
   - When processing invalid data and invalid API usage DataConfig should not crash.
 It should fail explicitly with detailed context and diagnostics.
+  - DataConfig try not to don't expose template API. `TDcJsonReader` is explicit instantiated with its definition in private files.

 - Works with whatever property system supports.